 “‘These are the feasts of the Lord, holy convocations which you shall proclaim at their appointed times.’”—Leviticus 23:4

-Passover is right around and the corner, and if you are not joining us in-person this year we would hope that you will make plans to join us LIVE online Friday, April 22nd at 7:45 p.m.
-CT at www.TheOneNewMan.com.
+Passover is right around and the corner, and if you are not joining us in-person this year we would hope that you will make plans to join us LIVE online Friday, April 15th at 6:15 PM at curtlandry.com/live.

 The Passover season is one of the most important seasons for our ministries, and we would be honored to have you worship with us!